theosanderson/theo.io/content/post/2021-09-30/index.md

 output:  hugodown::md_document
 ---

 In my time I've done various bits of analysis for barcode-sequencing (barseq) experiments (in _Plasmodium_), and sometimes have chats with people who are starting for the first time.
-Basically these chats tend to often hit the same two beats about experimental design so here's a quick blog about them.
+Basically these chats tend to often hit the same two beats about experimental design so here's a quick blog post about them.

 ## Tip 1: work out how many barcodes you expect to go into your process